trueos/trueos-docs/trueos-handbook/install.rst

    Primary User Account Creation

-For security reasons, do not login as the *root* user.
-The wizard requires creating a primary user account used to login to the server.
+For security reasons, do not login as the **root** user.
+The wizard requires creating a primary user account for logging into the server.
-This account will automatically be added to the *wheel* group, allowing the user to :command:`su` to the *root* account when administrative access is required.
+This account is automatically added to the *wheel* group, allowing the user to :command:`su` to the **root** account when administrative access is required.

-Create an account by filling in the fields:
+Create an account by filling in these fields:

 * **Name:** Can contain capital letters and spaces.

-* **Username:** The name used when logging in.
-Can not contain spaces and is case sensitive (e.g. *Kris* is a different username than *kris*).
+* **Username:** The name to use for logging in.
+It cannot contain spaces and is case sensitive (e.g. *Kris* is a different username than *kris*).

-* **Password:** The password used when logging in.
-Type it twice in order to confirm it.
+* **Password:** The password to use for logging in.
+Type it twice to confirm it.

 * **Default shell:** Use the drop-down menu to select the **csh**, **tcsh**, **sh**, or **bash** login shell.

-When finished, click :guilabel:`Next` to proceed to the screen shown in :numref:`Figure %s <server4>`.
+When finished, click :guilabel:`Next` to proceed to :numref:`Figure %s <server4>`.

 .. _server4: